 The SoundTouch 20 and 30 have identical speaker control features.

 They both have embedded OLED displays in the center that show connection and music data.
 Manual control consists of six physical preset buttons, AUX input, and a power button.
 The presets can be assigned to six favorites of your choice, perhaps your iTunes library, a Spotify playlist, or your favorite radio station.
 This is an excellent feature that will save you the trouble of taking out your phone every time you want to play something specific.

 At the point of purchase, you get a small, sleek infrared-powered remote control that fits easily in one hand.
 Unfortunately, a 3.5 mm cable is not included in the box.

-Like Sonos Play 3 and Play 5 with very convenient and intuitive app, Bose has its own app as well.
+Like Sonos Play 3 and Play 5 with very convenient and intuitive app, it has its own app as well.
 The SoundTouch app lets you have total control of your remote speaker.
-You can browse all the popular music services, your downloaded music, as well as internet radio stations through TuneIn.
+You can browse all the popular services like music, your downloaded music, as well as internet radio stations through TuneIn.
 The app makes music playback personalization a breeze, and you can seamlessly jump between playlists, radio stations, and streaming services.